lorin/booknotes/The-Advantage.md

   * temporary
   * shared across the leadership team

+Examples of a thematic goal:
+* make the new airline partnership work
+* rebuild credibility with the business
+* expand our consulting practice

 Standard operating objectives: ongoing and relatively straightforward metrics and areas of responsibility that any leadership team must maintain in order to keep the org afloat.

+One-page model: single sheet of paper should contain
+* thematic goals
+* defining objectives
+* standard objectives

+Playbook: simple document summarizing answers to the six critical questions
+* short (a few pages)
+* leadership team members should keep playbook with them at all times

 ## Disciplines